Kaleido-subs/project-template/README.md

 - **common/**: Common resources for all episodes

-  - `warning.ass`: A subtitle file that contains a warning to display in players that don't support ASS tags properly.
+  - (Optional) `warning.ass`: A subtitle file that contains a warning to display in players that don't support ASS tags properly.
   - `fonts/`: Directory containing common fonts, such as dialogue fonts.

 ## Getting Started